The Power of Contrast for Feature Learning: A Theoretical Analysis

-One can check Equations \ref{dependence of rho AE}, \ref{dependence of rho CL}, \ref{dependence on rho: classification}, \ref{dependence on rho: regression}, \ref{dependence on rho: classification lb} and \ref{dependence on rho: regression lb} for details.
+One can check Equations \eqref{dependence of rho AE}, \eqref{dependence of rho CL}, \eqref{dependence on rho: classification}, \eqref{dependence on rho: regression}, \eqref{dependence on rho: classification lb} and \eqref{dependence on rho: regression lb} for details.
 Assumption \ref{asm: incoherent} implies a stronger correlation among the coordinates of core features, which is the essential property to distinguish them from random noise. \end{remark} Now we are ready to present our first result, showing that the autoencoders are unable to recover the core features in the large-noise regime.
-Due to the equivalence among PCA, autoencoders and GANs we presented in Section~\ref{sec: connection to autoencoders}, for brevity, we only focus on autoencoders hereafter. \begin{theorem}[Recovery Ability of Autoencoders, Lower Bound] Consider the spiked covariance model \eqref{model: spiked covariance}, under Assumption \ref{asm: regular}-\ref{asm: incoherent} and $n> d\gg r$, let $W_{\AEN}$ be the learned representation of autoencoders with singular value decomposition $W_{\AEN}=(U_{\AEN}\Sigma_{\AEN}V_{\AEN}^\top)^\top$ (as in Equation \eqref{opt: AE}).
+Due to the equivalence among PCA, autoencoders, and GANs we presented in Section~\ref{sec: connection to autoencoders}, for brevity, we only focus on autoencoders hereafter. \begin{theorem}[Recovery Ability of Autoencoders, Lower Bound] Consider the spiked covariance model \eqref{model: spiked covariance}, under Assumptions \ref{asm: regular}-\ref{asm: incoherent} and $n> d\gg r$, let $W_{\AEN}$ be the learned representation of autoencoders with singular value decomposition $W_{\AEN}=(U_{\AEN}\Sigma_{\AEN}V_{\AEN}^\top)^\top$ (as in Equation \eqref{opt: AE}).
 If we further assume $\{\sigma_{i}^2\}_{i=1}^d$ are different from each other and $\sigma_{(1)}^2/(\sigma_{(r)}^2-\sigma_{(r+1)}^2)<C_{\sigma}$ for some universal constant $C_{\sigma}$.
-Then there exist two universal constants $C_\rho>0,c\in (0,1)$, such that when $\rho<C_\rho$, we have
+Then there exist two universal constants $C_\rho>0$, $c\in (0,1)$, such that when $\rho<C_\rho$, we have